-Because Digital UNIX is a 64-bit system, all applications must use 64-bit pointers wherever pointer data is exchanged with the operating system or any system-supplied libraries.
+Because Tru64 UNIX is a 64-bit system, all applications must use 64-bit pointers wherever pointer data is exchanged with the operating system or any system-supplied libraries.
 Because normal applications use the standard system data types, no conversion of pointers is needed.
-In an application that uses short pointers, explicit conversion of the short pointers to long pointers can be required.
+In an application that uses short pointers, it may be necessary to explicitly convert the short pointers to long pointers.